 Saffron and Eye Health

-In one study of 29 people with early AMD, taking 20 mg of a saffron supplement for just over a year (average 14 months) improved visual acuity and retinal sensitivity, and those results remained consistent over the long term.
+In one study of 29 people, taking 20 mg of a saffron supplement for just over a year (average 14 months) improved visual acuity.

-Saffron is sometimes called the “sunshine spice,” not only because of its coloring but because it has been shown to brighten mood and lessen symptoms of stress and anxiety.
+Saffron is sometimes called the “sunshine spice,” not only because of its coloring but because it has been shown to brighten mood.

-In one study, 128 people who reported low mood (but not diagnosed with depression) were given either 22 mg or 28 mg of saffron, or a placebo, to take daily for four weeks.
-Those taking the 28 mg dose saw a notable decrease in negative mood and symptoms related to stress and anxiety.
+In one study, 128 people who reported a low mood were given either 22 mg or 28 mg of saffron, or a placebo, to take daily for four weeks.
+Those taking the 28 mg dose saw a notable decrease in negative mood and stress levels and occasional anxiousness.

-Other potential benefits of saffron include a reduction of PMS symptoms, better sleep quality, healthier cholesterol and fasting blood glucose levels and even enhanced libido and sexual function.
+Other potential benefits of saffron include a reduction of PMS related mood concerns, better sleep quality, healthier cholesterol and fasting blood glucose levels and even enhanced libido and sexual function.
 (Maybe Cleopatra was onto something?)

 How to Use Saffron